-A secure email gateway, deployed either on-premises or in the cloud, should offer multi-layered protection from unwanted, malicious and BEC email; granular visibility; and business continuity for organizations of all sizes.
+A secure email gateway, deployed either on-premises or in the cloud, should offer multi-layered protection from unwanted, malicious and BEC email; granular visibility; and business continuity for organisations of all sizes.
 These controls enable security teams to have confidence that they can secure users from email threats and maintain email communications in the event of an outage.

 An email encryption solution reduces the risks associated with regulatory violations, data loss and corporate policy violations while enabling essential business communications.
-The email security solution should work for any organization that needs to protect sensitive data, while still making it readily available to affiliates, business partners and users—on both desktops and mobile devices.
-An email encryption solution is especially important for organizations required to follow compliance regulations, like GDPR, HIPAA or SOX, or abide by security standards like PCI-DSS.
+The email security solution should work for any organisation that needs to protect sensitive data, while still making it readily available to affiliates, business partners and users—on both desktops and mobile devices.
+An email encryption solution is especially important for organisations required to follow compliance regulations, like GDPR, HIPAA or SOX, or abide by security standards like PCI-DSS.